Ready to get started with lessons?

 Kids' Fiddle Jam: occurs monthly and is open to chidren who are enrolled in private lessons at my studio.
 This monthly session is a time for students to practice playing music together as an ensemble, and to refine the skills learned in private lessons.

-Olympia Kids' Fiddle Camp: A week-long event in August for children ages 6-13 of all levels to experience fiddle music from around the world.
-Co-directed with Deb Collins, please visit the camp website for more information
+Fiddle and Art Camp: A week-long event each summer for children ages 7-13 of to explore string folk music and art.
+Co-directed with Hilary Morris, please visit the camp website for more information

 Please contact me for rates and availability